kubernetes/community/keps/sig-apps/0003-kubernetes-application-api.md

 1. The API Server shall validate that the Application is a valid ObjectMeta with a name that is a valid DNS subdomain.
 In effect, the API Server will simply validate that the Application is a valid Kubernetes resource.
-1. The API Server will validate that the Application's `Spec.Selector` is a valid, non-nil, set-based Selector.
+1. The API Server shall validate that the Application's `Spec.Selector` is a valid, non-nil, set-based Selector.
-1. If the Application has a `.Spec.HealthCheck`, the API Server will validate that the `Template` of the ApplicationHealthCheck is a valid Pod with a readiness check.
+1. The API Server shall validate that the Application's `Spec.Links` field is a valid mapping of string to URLs.

 The API Server shall perform the following validation upon Application mutation.